nathnp/Nathans-site/content/posts/2024/time-is-hard/index.md

 <h2>Yesterday was last year</h2>
 <hr>

-My plan was simple, if a post is over a year old, have Hugo put a declaimer on it.
+My plan was simple, if a post is over a year old, have Hugo put a disclaimer on it.
 I just needed to calculate when a year had past.

 ```HTML
 {{- $PostYear := .Date | time.Format "2006" | int -}}